minaebeid/reddit_recommendation/README.md

 # reddit_recommendation
-Machine learning model to recommend subreddits most interesting to user
+Machine learning model using TF-IDF and BERT to recommend subreddits most interesting to user